aspose-total/Aspose.Total-Products/total/en/net/conversion/svg-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render SVG to CSV" h2="Export SVG File to CSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert SVG files to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are supported by Aspose.Total for .NET.

+The first step is to export the SVG file to XLSX format.
+This can be done using Aspose.PDF for .NET, which is a powerful PDF manipulation API that enables developers to create, edit, convert and manipulate PDF documents without any additional software.
+It supports a wide range of features, including the ability to export SVG to XLSX.

+The second step is to convert the XLSX file to CSV.
+This can be done using Aspose.Cells for .NET, which is a powerful spreadsheet programming API that enables developers to create, edit, convert and manipulate spreadsheets without any additional software.
+It supports a wide range of features, including the ability to convert XLSX to CSV.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert SVG file to CSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export SVG to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to CSV.
+By using Aspose.Total for .NET, developers can easily convert SVG files to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps, both of which are supported by Aspose.Total for .NET.
+Firstly, by using Aspose.PDF for .NET, developers can export SVG to XLSX.
+Secondly, by using Aspose.Cells for .NET, developers can convert XLSX to CSV.
+This makes it easy for developers to quickly and easily convert SVG files to CSV within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}